FAQ: Information for health professionals on apheresis platelet psoralen-treated (APPT) and untreated apheresis platelet in PAS-E

 Authors: Shuoyan Ning, MD, FRCPC, DRCPSC; Amanda Nowry, BSc, MLT; Michelle Zeller, MD, FRCPC, DRCPSC

 NOTE: This information reflects evidence available at time of publication.
-Please consult Canadian Blood Services' Circular of Information (COI) on APPT and untreated apheresis platelet in PAS-E (COIs available as of June 12, 2023), as well as Chapter 19 of the Clinical guide to transfusion for more information including additional resources (slide decks, narrated videos, animations).
+Please consult Canadian Blood Services' Circular of Information (COI) on APPT and untreated apheresis platelet in PAS-E, as well as Chapter 19 of the Clinical Guide to Transfusion for more information including a summary table on platelet component inventory, indications & ordering and other additional resources (slide decks, narrated videos, animations).

 Background

-The implementation of pathogen-reduced platelet components began with Pooled Platelet Psoralen-Treated (PPPT) in Ottawa in January 2022; as of June 2023, PPPT continues to roll-out to hospitals across the country.
-Following Health Canada approval in May 2023, Apheresis Platelet Psoralen-Treated (APPT) and untreated apheresis platelet in PAS-E are being implemented in Ottawa on June 12, 2023, with a national implementation to follow (see Customer Letter CL 2023-03).
+The implementation of pathogen-reduced platelet components began with Pooled Platelet Psoralen-Treated (PPPT) in Ottawa in January 2022.
+Following Health Canada approval in May 2023, Apheresis Platelet Psoralen-Treated (APPT) and untreated apheresis platelet in PAS-E were implemented in Ottawa on June 12, 2023, and are now fully implemented across Canadian Blood Services.

 APPT, like PPPT, are pathogen-reduced platelets that do not require irradiation prior to transfusion.
 The technology used for pathogen inactivation, component administration, and clinical use are the same for APPT as PPPT.
 Untreated apheresis platelet in PAS-E are not pathogen-reduced and will be available to order for limited indications.